Catallactic/catallactic-site/docs/whitepaper.md

 </div>
 <br/>

-In next section we will describe the operations required to guarantee scenario 1 of floating amount of tokens.
+In the next section we will describe the operations required to guarantee scenario 1 of floating amount of tokens.

 ### 8.4.
 Value Capture Operations